-Just picking up on the Chair's question around the volume and the issue of the timing and the lead-in and the ability to actually read, absorb and develop a critical analysis that would allow people to ask, to question intelligently, challenge rigorously, debate constructively and decide dispassionately.
-The Trust Board pack for 24/11/2016 contained 530 pages, that can be found at TRU-112538.
-For 25th May 2017 the pack contained 809 pages, TRU-113942.
-For 26th October 2017, the pack contained 896 pages and that's found at TRU-116788.
-Those dates are chosen because of what was going on at the time on the operational side and the potential for governance issues to be highlighted, just 12:20 to give an idea of the volume.

-As well as the volume of detail and the volume of papers, also information is provided in relation to the time allocated for discussion of some of the issues 12:20 which might give us a bit of a flavour of the level of detail that perhaps could have been achieved within that timeframe.
-If I can say from the outset, and you can push back on this if your experience is different, but the general impression given by the agendas is that 12:21 the time set aside during the Trust Board meetings for consideration of minutes of the Trust Board committees was not extensive.
-So by way of example to back that up, at TRU-124356, the agenda for the meeting on 28th March 2019, 20 minutes is allocated for the Trust 12:21 Board to consider the minutes and key issues of the Endowments and Gifts Committee, the minutes, key issues, terms of reference and committee schedule of reporting of the Governance Committee; the minutes, key issues, terms of reference and committee work program 12.21 of the Audit Committee and the minutes and key issues of the Patient and Client Experience Committee.

-Now there are other times but that is just a snapshot

-of one, and I know that that was in 2019.
+1 contained 809 pages, TRU-113942.
+For 26th October 2 2017, the pack contained 896 pages and that's found at 3 TRU-116788.
+Those dates are chosen because of what was 4 going on at the time on the operational side and the 5 potential for governance issues to be highlighted, just ${ m 12:2}$ 6 to give an idea of the volume.
+7 8 As well as the volume of detail and the volume of 9 papers, also information is provided in relation to the LO time allocated for discussion of some of the issues 12:2 L1 which might give us a bit of a flavour of the level of L2 detail that perhaps could have been achieved within L3 that timeframe.
+If I can say from the outset, and you L4 can push back on this if your experience is different, L5 but the general impression given by the agendas is that ${12:2}$ L6 the time set aside during the Trust Board meetings for L7 consideration of minutes of the Trust Board committees L8 was not extensive.
+So by way of example to back that L9 up, at TRU-124356, the agenda for the meeting on 20 28th March 2019, 20 minutes is allocated for the Trust ${ m 12:2}$ 21 Board to consider the minutes and key issues of the 22 Endowments and Gifts Committee, the minutes, key 23 issues, terms of reference and committee schedule of 24 reporting of the Governance Committee; the minutes, key 25 issues, terms of reference and committee work program 12:2 26 of the Audit Committee and the minutes and key issues 27 of the Patient and Client Experience Committee.
+28 29 Now there are other times but that is just a snapshot of one, and I know that that was in 2019.
 I mean, you've sat in the meetings, you have received these Board packs, it would be an unfair question to ask someone with such extensive Board experience as you because your ability to review and analyse information 12:22 may be somewhat more highly developed than others on the Board, but did you ever feel that the paperwork and the Board packs were - I don't want to use the word overwhelming - but certainly challenging to get on top of and to understand in advance of the meeting, just in 12:22 relation to the variety of documents and the volume first of all before we look at the time?